ALabate/utt-bde-access/README.md

-EtuUTT Election module
+EtuUTT access module
 ======================

 This is a small laravel project created for the student office of my university.
-Students can vote for a team during election on this application.
-They log in via our [student website API](https://github.com/ungdev/EtuUTT).
+Students can request access to doors for their associations.

 Althoug this project is licensed under the [MIT license](http://opensource.org/licenses/MIT), it has not a lot of chances to be used in another place than our university.
 That's why a part of the documentation is in French.